-The Colorado Limited Gaming Control Commission (CLGCC) were successful in overcoming several obstacles over the past few weeks, including the restrictions of social distancing due to the COVID-19 pandemic.
+The Colorado Limited Gaming Control Commission (CLGCC) was successful in overcoming several obstacles over the past few weeks, including the restrictions of social distancing due to the COVID-19 pandemic.

-Although practically every sport entity has been suspended due to the pandemic, Colorado continued to keep their focus on pushing for its May 1 launch with help and preparation with the CLGCC.
+Although practically every sport entity has been suspended due to the pandemic, Colorado continued to keep its focus on pushing for its May 1 launch with help and preparation with the CLGCC.

 This 2020 launch features four online sportsbooks, with more expected to go live by the end of May.
 The CLGCC has granted close to 20 licenses to online operators.
 This was approved to ensure Colorado’s capitalization on the gaming community once the quarantine is finally lifted.

 BetRivers and BetMGM (property of ROAR Digital) were the first brands to launch in Colorado, followed by FanDuel and DraftKings.
 Both FanDuel and DraftKings partnered with Twin River Worldwide Holdings, the owner of the Mardi Gras, Golden Gates, and Golden Gulch casinos in Blackhawk.